-From June 12, 2025, Form PF will see a final series of significant changes affecting a significant number of private fund advisers.
-Data collection and quality will play an important role in ensuring reporting obligations to the SEC are met accurately and on time.
+Starting June 12, 2025, Form PF will undergo a final series of significant changes, affecting a large number of private fund advisers.
+Data collection and quality will be critical in meeting SEC reporting obligations accurately and on time.
+As a result, annual Form PF filers will use the updated format in April 2026, while quarterly filers will adopt the new template for their Q2 2025 reports.

-The following outlines the key changes, timelines, and reporting requirements for private equity and hedge fund advisers, as well as details on how we can assist in navigating these regulatory updates.
+Below is an overview of the key changes, timelines, and reporting requirements for private equity and hedge fund advisers, along with details on how we can help navigate these regulatory updates.